ikelaiah/threadsafecollections-fp/docs/CHEATSHEET.md

 - List, HashSet, and Deque iterators hold the lock for the full loop.
 - Dictionary iterators copy a snapshot, release the lock, then iterate over the snapshot.

-## Current Caveats
+## Behaviour Notes

-- `TThreadSafeList` binary search is used by `IndexOf` and `Contains` when `FSorted = True`; the current binary-search code assumes ascending comparer order.
+- `TThreadSafeList` uses direction-aware binary search for `IndexOf` and `Contains` after either ascending or descending `Sort`.
-- `TThreadSafeDictionary.ContainsValue` scans entries and compares values bytewise with `CompareByte`.
+- Dictionary default key equality and `ContainsValue` use RTL type-aware default equality comparers.
-- `TThreadSafeDictionary.AddRange(ADictionary)` and `TThreadSafeHashSet.AddRange(Collection)` / `RemoveRange(Collection)` currently lock the source collection and then call public methods on it; prefer array snapshots for POSIX portability.
+- Dictionary and HashSet collection bulk overloads snapshot the source before mutating the destination, avoiding nested source locks on POSIX.
 - `TThreadSafeDeque.PushRangeFront` prepends values in input order, so the last input item becomes the front item.